-1Using the minimum allowed modulus size, the minimum strength of encryption provided is 80 bits.
+&lt;sup>2Using the minimum allowed modulus size, the minimum strength of encryption provided is 80 bits.

-For random passwords - a string of characters from a given set of characters in which each character is equally likely to be selected - the strength of the password is given by: S = L (log N/log 2) where N is the number of possible characters (for example, ASCII printable characters N = 95, extended ASCII printable characters N = 218) and L is the number of characters.
-A password of the strength S can be guessed at random with the probability of $1/2^S$.

-- The length of the randomly-generated portion of the salt shall be at least 16 bytes.2 - The iteration count shall be selected as large as possible, a minimum of 1000 iterations is recommended.2 - The maximum key length is $(2^{32} 1) b$, where b is the digest size of the hash function. - The key derived using PBKDF can be used as referred to in SP800-132, Section 5.4, option 1 and 2^2 . - The following restrictions apply to the use of Triple-DES: - The use of three-key Triple-DES is approved beyond 2013 without restriction. - The use of two-key Triple-DES is approved beyond 2013.
-Until 31 December 2015, two-key Triple-DES is allowed with the restriction that at most 220 blocks of data can be encrypted with the same key. - The use of two-key Triple-DES is disallowed beyond 2015.
+- DSA parameters shall be generated according to FIPS 186-3 by specifying the algorithm string "DSA" when creating the AlgParamGenerator object.
+The non-approved algorithm specified by the string "PQG" shall not be used. - The following restrictions apply to the use of PBKDF: - The minimum password length is 10 characters, which has a strength of approximately 80 bits, assuming a randomly selected password using the extended ASCII printable character set is used.
+For random passwords a string of characters from a given set of characters in which each character is equally likely to be selected the strength of the password is given by: S=L\ (log N/log 2) where N is the number of possible characters (for example, ASCII printable characters N = 95, extended ASCII printable characters N = 218) and L is the number of characters.
+A password of the strength S can be guessed at random with the probability of 1/2S. - Keys generated using PBKDF shall only be used in data storage applications. - The length of the randomly-generated portion of the salt shall be at least 16 bytes. - The iteration count shall be selected as large as possible, a minimum of 1000 iterations is recommended. - The maximum key length is (2 -1) \b, where b is the digest size of the hash function. - The key derived using PBKDF can be used as referred to in SP800-132, Section 5.4, option 1 and 2.
+Using the minimum allowed modulus size, the minimum strength of encryption provided is 80 bits. - The following restrictions apply to the use of Triple-DES: - The use of three-key Triple-DES is approved beyond 2013 without restriction. - The use of two-key Triple-DES is approved beyond 2013.
+Until 31 December 2015, two-key Triple-DES is allowed with the restriction that at most 2 blocks of data can be encrypted with the same key. - The use of two-key Triple-DES is disallowed beyond 2015.
 Two-key Triple-DES can be used to decrypt ciphertext for legacy use after 2015.